 It's completely normal to feel overwhelmed by the complexities of academic referencing.
 This is especially true when it's a concept you're encountering for the first time.
 That's why the Academic Skills team offers free support services to help you master referencing and other academic skills.

 Start by attending a Kickstart to Referencing workshop, then access the referencing guides and other helpful resources on the Student Portal's Referencing page.
-You can also have your questions about referencing answered on the Interact2 or Brightspace discussion forums, or make an appointment with an Academic Skills Adviser to get one-on-one support.
+You can also have your questions about referencing answered on the Brightspace discussion forums, or make an appointment with an Academic Skills Adviser to get one-on-one support.

 The Charles Sturt Library also has great resources to help students understand referencing.